 - After a prolonged period of low intake, like in the early stages of recovery from a restrictive eating disorder

 Our bodies don’t magically reset at midnight each night.
 Our bodies are highly complex and run on a much longer time scale than the 24-hour clock suggests.
-Bodies like averages - patterns that span much longer than a day or even a week.
+Bodies, like averages, exhibit patterns that span much longer than a day or even a week.
 No single food or nutrient is likely to make or break your health.
 Overall nutrition status is about much more than superfoods and macronutrients.
 One day without a single veggie will not automatically cause a vitamin deficiency or poor health.
 Your body is resilient and gentle nutrition is all about the big picture.